BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 <p>

 ## Step 8
-Now we are finally going to go and unzip our our osTicket installation folder once we do that we will copy the folder titled "upload" from the unzipped file and copy it onto the folder on our C Drive titled "inetroot" then we are going to rename upload to "osTicket"
+Now we are finally going to go and unzip our our osTicket installation folder once we do that we will copy the folder titled "upload" from the unzipped file and copy it onto the folder on our C Drive.
+Go to your C Drive->inetpub->wwwroot.
+Now copy your "upload" file into the wwwroot folder. then we are going to rename upload to "osTicket"
 </p>

 ![os ticket](https://github.com/user-attachments/assets/d038b376-7c0a-4c10-b26d-03202dfcdaa4)